resotto/gochk/README.md

 go run cmd/gochk/main.go -t=../goilerplate
 ```

-If your current working directory is not in gochk root `${GOPATH}/src/github.com/resotto/gochk`, you must specify the location of the `config.json` with `-c`:
+If your current working directory is not in Gochk root `${GOPATH}/src/github.com/resotto/gochk`, you must specify the location of the `config.json` with `-c`:

 ```zsh
 cd internal